csteamengine/RPi-Quadcopter/README.md

 		sixad-bin[2535]: Connected Sony Computer Entertainment Wireless Controller

 If it still wont connect then try plugging the controller in again and running.

 		$sudo ./sixpair

 Each time you start the pi, you simply have to press the PS button on the controller to connect it, as long as you ran the update -rc command above.
-However if you want to connect a second controller on boot up, just type
+However if you want to connect a second controller on boot up, in the terminal just type
 		$sixad --stop
 		$sixad --start
 Then press the PS button on the second controller.